front-end-intermediate/1-DOM-scripting/readme.md

 Homework will be handed in via Github and then alerting me via email - daniel.deverell@nyu.edu.
 I can schedule special sessions for those who require assistance setting up Git and Github.

 ## Homework - week one and two

+### Homework Assignment - NY Times articles display

+Review the `filter` and `sort` array methods on mdn and in this readme.

+- use `filter` to remove articles that do not have the exact section name (i.e. for books only display those with ` "section": "books",`) before they are displayed on the page
+- sort the articles by title before they are displayed on the page
+- sign up to NYTimes developer, create an app and use your own api key
+- (optional) use a button in the UI to run the sort and filter

+You should probably work inside the `setLocalStorage` function but feel free to arrange things as you see fit

+---

 - Install [Git](https://git-scm.com)
 - Install [NodeJS](https://nodejs.org)